EnMasseProject/enmasse-workshop/README.md

 Connections to EnMasse running on OpenShift externally are possible only through TLS protocol.
 In order to have such connections working, we first need to create a binding for devices to use.
 Depending on your preferences, you can create a per-device binding with restrictions on addresses, or one binding for all devices.
 In any case, you need to enable the `externalAccess` attribute when creating the binding, so that you get the external access endpoints to use for devices.

-When you view the secret for the binding, you should see an `externalMessagingHost` and `externalMqttHost` (AMQP and MQTT) with corresponding port entries.
+When you view the secret for the binding, you should see an `externalMessagingHost` and `externalMqttHost` (AMQP and MQTT) with corresponding port entries `externalMessagingPort` and `externalMqttPort`.
 You should use these values for the `service.hostname` and `service.port` in the device configuration.

 The `username` and `password` fields should go into `device.username` and `device.password` in the device config.